nabu-platform/triton/readme.md

 # TODO

+Should perhaps store "servers" in different keystore from "profiles"?
+Otherwise, by connecting to a server, you also automatically give it access to connect to your machine?
+Although this is (by default) in .triton-server and .triton-client respectively...
+So maybe it's just fine.

+remember the servers, if you start the client with -prompt or whatever -> we list the servers and you choose

+it's hard to print the "self" if you can't initially connect to the server combine this with not wanting to remember the profile etc?
+-> perhaps you start up client, select a profile
+-> based on that profile you get a list of servers you have previously connected to

+-> show the actual server at the top (permanently?) rather than just the version of the triton server

+have a "request access"? basically it just stores the crt in a request folder -> can disable this in triton server (to prevent spamming) -> can easily accept or reject proposals
+-> rejected are also kept so we can keep track of rejections?

+## Multiple Versions of Packages

+This is primarily aimed at deployments etc where multiple versions can coexist and we can switch between them simply by relinking.

+when scanning packages we can have the same package multiple times (different versions that is) we need to know which one is active?
+-> the folder structure will be <module>/<version> so based on the symbolic link we know which version is active -> the other packages are not in the "installed" list nor active (from scripts perspective) -> but you can ask for "alternatives" to an installed package which will list the available alternative installations -> you can then "activate" an alternative.

+when installing a package
+->

 - we now have package verification, we need to be able to create packages -> do this using triton itself
 	-> create a package from a directory or sign an existing zip file